How Berkeley in the Sixties helped Richard Pryor find his voice

-You said you and Richard formed a bone almost instantly.
-What did Richard see in you, and what did you see in Richard initially?
+You said you and Richard formed a bond almost instantly.
+What did Richard see in you, and what did you see in Richard, initially?

 Well see, when I told Richard that I had written a book, he asked me what the name of it was.
 When I told him he was like, “oh yeah, I’ve heard about that.”
 And that made him think that I was about something.
 And I had just heard [his standup routine], and what he did was fantastic to me.
 So that woke me up!

 One interesting thing that Richard said was that you don’t need that many people to get over.